demisto/content/Packs/CheckPointDome9/Integrations/CheckPointDome9/README.md

 ### dome9-ip-list-metadata-delete
 ***
-delete an IP address metadata with a specific CIDR.
+Delete an IP address metadata with a specific CIDR.

 #### Base Command